ankushjamdagani/unwitty.dev/README.md

 ## TODOs

-[] Generic params based docker-compose script
+- [ ] Generic params based docker-compose script
-[] How to persist pnpm-lock.json if project is initiated in docker conctainer [] volume based developement vs remote container
+- [ ] How to persist pnpm-lock.json if project is initiated in docker conctainer
+- [ ] volume based development vs remote container
+- [ ] Remove `@/ui`.
+Use shadcn instead